Regenerative-Farming-Ecosystem-Event_8.jpg

 From Soil to Supermarket – The Regenerative Supply Chain

-As regenerative agriculture moves from niche to mainstream, the central question is whether supply chains can genuinely support transition at scale.
-Retailers increasingly speak of soil health, biodiversity and reduced synthetic inputs, yet farmers still face tight margins, volatile contracts and asymmetric risk.
+As organic food remains a premium, values-driven choice and regenerative agriculture moves from niche to mainstream, the central question is whether supply chains can genuinely support transition at scale.
+Retailers increasingly speak of soil health, biodiversity and reduced chemical inputs, yet farmers continue to face tight margins, volatile contracts and asymmetric risk.
 Can supermarkets and food businesses meaningfully co-invest in long-term resilience, or are regenerative commitments constrained by price competition and short-term procurement models?
-How are value, risk and data distributed along the chain — and who ultimately captures the upside?
-At the supermarket — or through alternative farm-to-consumer models — where do food quality, nutrient density and public health truly sit?
+How are value, risk and data distributed along the chain - and who ultimately captures the upside?
+Are we challenging the status quo deeply enough to shift structural incentives?
+At the supermarket, or through alternative farm-to-consumer models, where do food quality, nutrient density and public health truly sit?
 Can better food become an economic driver of transition, creating a genuine social premium that rewards outcomes rather than marketing claims?
 Or will regeneration remain a sustainability add-on rather than a core commercial proposition?
-As AI increasingly shapes consumer choice, purchasing patterns and product visibility, who controls the signals that determine what food is valued — and what is discounted?
-This session examines what realistic, scalable transition models look like for growers, processors and retailers alike — and whether demand-side economics can genuinely underpin regenerative change.
+As online grocery platforms and AI increasingly influence what consumers see, compare and buy, who ultimately controls the signals that determine which food systems are rewarded - and which are discounted?
+This session examines what realistic, scalable transition models look like for growers, processors and retailers alike.

 Guy Singh-Watson